 Prof. Dr. DIMITRIOS ( 2014 ); Wildlife has faced various threats in recent decades and has therefore attracted attention with regard to research and conservation worldwide.
 The impacts of human activities, such as habitat degradation and loss, introduction of alien species, overexploitation, changes in disturbance regime, climate change, and synergetic factors, are the main responsible factors for increasing the risk of extinction for many wildlife species.

-METHODOLOGY;
+Material and methods

 The type of research adopted here is empirical research where a total of 226 samples have been collected.
 The sample has been collected through a non probability convenience sampling method.
 The sample frame has been taken through online in and around Chennai,Tamil Nadu.
 The Independent Variables are Age, Gender, Educational Qualification, Occupation & Monthly Income.
 The Dependent Variables are Endemic Wildlife plays a crucial role in maintaining Biodiversity and Ecological balance.
 Protecting Endemic Species is essential for preserving the uniqueness and richness of a region’s Natural Heritage.
 Endemic Wildlife can serve as indicators of the overall health and stability of an Ecosystem.
 Endemic Species are more vulnerable to extinction and therefore require special conservation efforts.
 The loss of Endemic Wildlife can disrupt the delicate web of life in an ecosystem, affecting other Species and Habitats.
 The statistical tools used in this study are Graphical Representation, ANOVA & Chi-Square.

 ANALYSIS